2023 Online Privacy Guide: A Dozen Things You Must Do To Protect Your Private Life, Darling

 -

-SIRI FROM APPLE: To opt out of Siri recordings and have them erased, Siri MUST BE TURNED OFF or DISABLED with a 2 step process.
-Apple tells us in their privacy policy that your voice input data may be retained for period of time to improve Siri, Dictation and other Apple products and services.
-This "Data" includes Audio Files--aka Recordings of What You Say to Siri!
+- SIRI FROM APPLE: To opt out of Siri recordings and have them erased, Siri MUST BE TURNED OFF or DISABLED with a 2 step process.
+Apple tells us in their privacy policy that your voice input data may be retained for a period of time to improve Siri, Dictation and other Apple products and services.
+This "Data" includes audio files--aka recordings of what you say to Siri!
 Thankfully, Apple now also gives you the option of erasing your Siri recordings that are less than 6 months old.
-In order to stop these recordings and have Apple delete the old data , follow these 4 steps
+In order to stop these recordings and have Apple delete the old data, follow these 4 steps:

-While you're at it, turn off Siri Suggestions.
-That way, the stuff you search with your iPhone is not retained by Apple either.
+- Turn Off Siri Suggestions.
+That way the stuff you search with your iPhone is not retained by Apple either.

 There you have it!
-Now your safe from Siri and any saved recordings.
+Now you are safe from Siri and any saved recordings.

 Limit Location Sharing

-- COMPLETELY BLOCK YOUR LOCATION If Your Phone is With You(Is It Ever Not?)
-You may want to consider a Faraday Bag to prevent your cell phone provider, apps or any nasty tracker from knowing your location and intercepting data.
-A quality Faraday Bag stops radio frequency signals and wireless signals from powering your device and your phone's GPS from making contact with GPS satellites
+So, if your phone is with you (is it ever not??) you may want to consider Faraday bag to prevent your cell phone provider, apps or any nasty tracker from knowing your location and intercepting data.
+A quality Faraday bag stops radio frequency signals and wireless signals from powering your device and your phone's GPS from making contact with GPS satellites.

 See our Entire Faraday Bag Collection!